vatsaltailor/TFHEDivision/README.md

+Two words: SECURE COMPUTATION ; We have all heard of Secure Storage using encryption, but did you know you always have to decrypt your data right before computation?
+Fully Homomorphic Encryption (https://crypto.stanford.edu/craig/craig-thesis.pdf) allows one to perform operations directly on encrypted data.
+While addition, subtraction and multiplication have already been implemented, division was not.
+This work implements and allows users to divide in Fully Homomorphic Encyrption domain, thus completing the full tool stack of operations (+  -  *  / ) making it possible for you to implement and perform any operations you can imagine!

 The following work has been caried out by me as a part of my bacherlor's thesis at Indian Institute of Technology, Kharagpur under the guidance of Prof. Ayantika Chatterjee (https://sites.google.com/view/ayantikachatterjee/home)

 # TFHEDivision